 Susanna is mentor to Fleming-Wyfold Foundation and the City of Edinburgh Council artists’ bursary scheme.
-She supports the work of the Art and Design department at the National Museums of Scotland as a volunteer.
 She is a board member of Collective, a publicly-funded contemporary art gallery on Edinburgh’s Calton Hill.
 She sits on the Capital development committee and supported a fund-raising programme to transform the former observatory and grounds into an outstanding contemporary art complex.
 She was previously an advisor to The Bothy Project and a trustee of Outset Scotland.

 She is a member of New Town & Broughton Community Council and sits on their planning group.